Nancy Kwan: Early career

-Owing to Kwan's perceptible Eurasian appearance, the film's make-up artists endeavored to make her look more Chinese.
+Owing to Kwan's evident Eurasian appearance, the film's make-up artists attempted to make her look more Chinese.
 They plucked her eyebrows and sketched a line across her forehead.
-In movies where Kwan plays Asian roles, the makeup artists reshape her brown eyes.
+In movies where Kwan plays Asian roles, the makeup artists reshaped her brown eyes.
 Gossip columnist Hedda Hopper wrote that Kwan, as a Eurasian, does not look fully Asian or European.
 Hopper wrote that the "scattering of freckles across her tip-tilted nose give her an Occidental flavor".
-The production spanned five months, an unusually lengthy period for the era.
+The production spanned five months, an unusually lengthy shoot for that time.

 Stardom

 The World of Suzie Wong was a "box-office sensation".
 Critics lavished praise on Kwan for her performance.
-She was given the nickname "Chinese Bardot" for her unforgettable dance performance.
+She was given the nickname "Chinese Bardot" for her unforgettable dance numbers.
 Kwan and two other actresses, Ina Balin and Hayley Mills, were awarded the Golden Globe for the "Most Promising Newcomer–Female" in 1960.
 The following year, she was voted a "Star of Tomorrow".
 Scholar Jennifer Leah Chan of New York University wrote that Suzie provided an Asian actress—Kwan—with the most significant Hollywood role since actress Anna May Wong's success in the 1920s.

-Following The World of Suzie Wong, Kwan was unprepared for fame.
+Following The World of Suzie Wong, Kwan was totally unprepared for fame.
 While she was purchasing fabric in a store on Nathan Road, she found people staring at her from the window.
-Wondering what they were staring at, it suddenly struck her that she was the point of attraction.
-Kwan remarked that in Beverly Hills, she can walk without attracting notice.
-She rationalized, "[It] is better in America because America is much bigger, I guess".
-When people addressed her father after watching the film, they frequently called him "Mr. Wong", a name that severely displeased him.
-Kwan said in a 1994 interview with the South China Morning Post that even decades after her film debut and despite her having done over 50 films thence, viewers continued to send numerous letters to her about the film.
+Wondering what they were staring at, it suddenly struck her that she was the focus of attention.
+Kwan remarked that in Beverly Hills, she could walk without attracting attention.
+She reasoned, "[It] is better in America because America is much bigger, I guess".
+When people addressed her father after watching the film, they frequently called him "Mr. Wong", a name that really annoyed him.
+Kwan said in a 1994 interview with the South China Morning Post that even decades after her film debut and despite her having done over 50 films in the interim, viewers continued to send her many letters about the film.